mautrix/docs/bridges/go/twitter/index.md

 Welcome to the mautrix-twitter docs!

 Use the sidebar to find the relevant pages.
-Things that are the same for all bridges, like setting up the bridge, are right below the "Python-based bridges" header.
+Things that are the same for all bridges, like setting up the bridge, are right below the "Go-based bridges" header.
 Things specific to mautrix-twitter are under this page.

 These docs are mostly targeted towards people who are hosting the bridge